Skip to content

 Galst’s tag is marked “ANA 8” in green ink, possibly referencing his ANA 2002 exhibit, “The Many Names of Jerusalem as Depicted on Ancient Coins” (awarded 2nd place in its class).

-My collection (full description not yet added); photo by CNG.
+My collection; photo by CNG.

 In 2020 he died of complications due to COVID.
 The New York Times published Jay Galst’s obituary on 16 August 2020 (link below).
 Peter van Alfen wrote biographical memorial essay for the ANS Magazine (Volume 19, Issue 2, 2020, p.57-58) and the ANS Pocket Change blog (link below).